 TS PhD students will enroll each semester at each university offering the course(s) selected by the student, in advisement of the student's advisor or Supervising Professor, and in accordance with the student's individual Plan of Study.
 Payment of tuition and fees will be made to each university based on the number of semester credit hours selected.
 Some non-coursework specific fees paid to the Home institution may be waived by the other universities, but other non-coursework-specific fees (ID badge, for example) may be charged each semester to maintain the student's status and access to university facilities.
 Assessment of such fees is dependent on individual university policies and/or agreement for the TS PhD program.
 Tuition and fees are subject to adjustment.
-Students receiving any form of financial aid that is not automatically or fully distributed by the Home institution to cover the payment of all tuition and fees.
+Students receiving any form of financial aid that is not automatically or fully distributed by the Home institution to cover the payment of all tuition and fees at the other universities are responsible for the payment of those additional tuition and fees.